njgeorge000158/Credit-Risk-Classification-Using-Scikit-Learn/resources/README.md

-This folder holds the input/output files for the Google Colab Notebooks, credit_risk_colab.ipynb and credit_risk_hyperparameters_optimization.ipynb.
+This folder holds the input/output files for the Google Colab Notebooks, credit_risk_colab.ipynb and credit_risk_hyperparameters_optimization_colab.ipynb.

 ----